Apps Like MyFitnessPal Free Version (2026)

 We worked with 14 testers over 30 days, all current or former MyFitnessPal Free users specifically looking for alternatives.
 Each tested two alternatives in parallel for 7 days, then committed to one for the remaining 23 days.

-We measured: time-to-migrate from MyFitnessPal, daily logging adherence in alternative, accuracy on weighed reference meals, macro depth on free tier, and self-reported satisfaction at days 7, 14, and 30.
+We measured: time-to-migrate from MyFitnessPal, daily logging adherence in alternative, logging speed, accuracy on weighed reference meals, macro depth on free tier, and self-reported satisfaction at days 7, 14, and 30.

 Three reasons.

-First, accuracy.
+First, accuracy and verified data.
 Cronometer Free’s ±5.2% MAPE is meaningfully tighter than MyFitnessPal Free’s ±18%.
 The difference comes from the database structure: Cronometer uses verified USDA-aligned entries; MyFitnessPal uses primarily user-submitted entries with mixed verification.
-Over weeks of logging, the accuracy compounds — Cronometer users have data they can trust; MyFitnessPal users have data with meaningful drift.

-Second, macro depth on free.
+Second, micronutrient depth — where Cronometer genuinely leads this list.
 Cronometer Free shows all 6 standard macros (carbs, protein, fat, fiber, sugar, alcohol) plus 84+ micronutrients.
 MyFitnessPal Free shows 4 macros and hides micronutrients behind Premium.
-For users curious about iron, B12, sodium, or omega-3 patterns, this gap is the entire point of switching.
+For users tracking iron, B12, sodium, or omega-3 patterns, this depth is the entire point of switching, and we don’t claim anything else in this list matches it.

 Apps We Tested